Sock: Types and styles

 Socks are manufactured in a variety of lengths.
-No show, low cut, and ankle socks extend to the ankle or lower and are often worn casually or for athletic use.
+No show, low-cut, and ankle socks extend to the ankle or lower and are often worn casually or for athletic use.
 No show and low-cut socks are designed to create the look of bare feet when worn with shoes (sock not visible).
 Knee-high socks are sometimes associated with formal dress or as being part of a uniform, such as in sports (like football and baseball) or as part of a school's dress code or youth group's uniform.
 Over-the-knee socks or socks that extend higher (thigh-high socks) are sometimes referred to as female garments in the common era.
 They were widely worn by children, both boys and girls, during the late 19th and early 20th centuries; although, the popularity varied widely from country to country.
 Knee-high or thigh-high socks are sometimes the object of sexual attraction and underwear fetishism.
 Liner socks are socks which are worn underneath another sock with the intention being to prevent blisters.

 Toe socks

-Toe socks encases each toe individually the same way a finger is encased in a glove, while other socks have one compartment for the big toe and one for the rest, like a mitten; most notably what Japanese call tabi while other parts of the world simply call it split-toe socks.
-Both of these allow one to wear flip-flops with the socks.
+Toe socks encase each toe individually the same way a finger is encased in a glove.
+Some other socks have one compartment for the big toe and one for the rest, like a mitten, such as Japanese tabi or, in other parts of the world, split-toe socks.
+Both of these can be worn with flip-flops with the socks.